 8. Maintain your redirects.

 If a resource URL is out-of-date and has to follow a redirect to its new location, you are slowing down the process of loading all your page elements.
-The most common Avoid multiple page redirects trigger is having to redirect from http to https.
-Many plugins, and even some hosts, have options to force https before page load so that you can bypass the redirects altogether.
+The most common multiple page redirects trigger is having to redirect from HTTP to HTTPS.
+Many plugins, and even some hosts, have options to force HTTPS before page load so that you can bypass the redirects altogether.

 9. Inventory your tracking scripts.

 You can do everything else right, and the moment you add any tracking scripts (analytics, tag manager, conversion pixels, etc), your website page speed score is likely going to plummet.
 This happens because third-party scripts typically fail most of the PageSpeed Insights metrics.
 They needlessly redirect from one URL to another.
 They don’t minify or cache their resources.
 They load immediately on the page instead of as needed.
 It is ironic that Google’s own analytics JS is flagged on their own test, but you can affect files stored on a third-party CDN.
 What you can do is stay on top of your scripts and remove tracking elements for expired campaigns.
 Similarly, if you’re running an A/B test, gather your data and then remove the test script.
 Anything that has to modify the output before loading the page is going to slow your site speed down.